esp32Hydro/Automation/README.md

    a .
 Instructions for using the app.
    b.
 Calibration instructions for Esp32 sensor values
    c.
 Instructions for configuring the MQTT and Video URL's
+6. Program to upload a web viewable program for Esp32-Cam boards